 What’s more fun than breakfast for lunch?
 No matter what age your child is, a sweet surprise for lunch is the perfect way to delight them and give them plenty of nutrients they need.
 Blueberries are known to boost concentration and memory due to their natural antioxidant properties.
 The antioxidants stimulate blood flow to the brain, keeping it fresh and helping promote focus.
 The extra burst of protein from the pancakes will also help to promote faster brain function that your child needs to combat their focus issues.

 Get extra points from your child by creating fun shapes and patterns in the pancakes.
 Your child will hardly notice they’re enjoying powerful brain food.
 They’ll just think they’re getting an extra special treat.
-Find a simple recipe for protein pancakes with blueberries here.

 Sweet Potato Nachos with Avocado

 Similar to blueberries, avocados help promote brain function by enhancing blood flow.
 They’re also loaded with fiber, which helps fight hunger pains that can distract your child during a lesson plan.
 Both of these benefits will help tremendously if your child has issues with attention — especially during those after-lunch hours where children tend to lose steam for the day.

 Sweet potato nachos with avocado are a fun, nutritious lunch option that your children will love and won’t require much effort from you.
 You have the option of making them in bulk to serve as snacks and leftovers throughout the week.
 Just be sure to keep the avocado slices fresh!